 Border Warfare & the Civil War

-The Kansas City Public Library, the lead institution in partnership with area archives, libraries, historical societies, and Freedom’s Frontier National Heritage Area, received a planning grant in 2010 to catalog and digitize diverse collections of primary source documents and scholarly content from both sides of the state line related to the Civil War in northwest Missouri and northeast Kansas.
-The website, The Missouri-Kansas Conflict: Civil War on the Western Border, 1854-1865, has been designed and is live with an interactive timeline.
-The site is in the beginning stage; content will continue to be added.
+The Kansas City Public Library, the lead institution in partnership with area archives, libraries, historical societies, and the Freedom’s Frontier National Heritage Area, received three large grants to catalog and digitize diverse collections of primary source documents from both sides of the state line, solicit original scholarly content, and design a website with cutting-edge features including maps, a Border War timeline, and a relationship viewer that allows users to see the historic interactions proven by the documents in the collection.
+The website, Civil War on the Western Border: The Missouri-Kansas Conflict, 1854-1865, launched on August 21, 2013.
+Although the site is now fully implemented, new content and features will continue to be added to all areas.

 Border Warfare & the Civil War in the Missouri Valley Room

 The Missouri Valley Special Collections has a large amount of materials related to border warfare and the Civil War as a whole and the trans-Mississippi areas of conflict.
 Included are numerous published official records for the Union and the Confederate armies and navies, regimental histories, as well as individuals' manuscripts, diaries, and other resources.
 Many materials assist in genealogy research.
 See the following links for resources and check the online catalog for specific titles.

 Selected Resources in the Missouri Valley Special Collections